aavotins/HiQBioDiv_EGVs/docs/01-TerminologyAcronyms.md

 order of spatial overlay as well as simple geoprocessing is much faster with raster data.

-- **ecogeographical variables** (EGVs) - this is the final product describing environment.
-These are standartised values at high-resolution (we use 1 ha cells) raster layers.
-Each layer contains values representing environment withing the cells footprint or a summary of focal neighbours.
+- **ecogeographical variables** (EGVs) - this is the final product of the workflow describing environment for statistical analysis (e.g. *species distribution modelling*) and is suitable for publishing due to standadisation of the values.
+In other terms, these are standardised landscape ecological variables as high-resolution (we use 1 ha cells) raster layers.
+Each layer contains values representing environment within the cells footprint or a summary of focal neighbours.
 In our case every layer is of quantitative data, describing natural quantity (i.e., timber volume in the analysis cell, mean annual temperature), or quantified information of